JayXT/RecordAudioOutput/README.md

 ![image](https://user-images.githubusercontent.com/8045344/202848531-43ae65c7-8a83-4bb1-935e-cdce79231c11.png)

 The record_audio_output script has been tested in Debian 11 Xfce and Debian 12 Xfce with PulseAudio.
-The record_audio_output_pw has been tested in Fedora 39 GNOME.
+The record_audio_output_pw has been tested in Fedora 39 GNOME with PipeWire.

 The default execution algorithm:
 1. Check whether parec/pw-record is already running.